j-taki/j-taki.github.io/essays/smart-questions.md

 ## Problem description
 The asker first gives context as to where they ran into this piece of code.
-> Recently, I ran some of my JavaScript code through Crockford's JSLint, and it gave the following error:
+> "Recently, I ran some of my JavaScript code through Crockford's JSLint, and it gave the following error:
-`Problem at line 1 character 1: Missing "use strict" statement.`
+`Problem at line 1 character 1: Missing "use strict" statement.`"

 The asker even linked to the application in which he encountered the error for the community to reproduce it.
 They explained succinctly the steps they took to find the answer.
 It shows htey did the research to look for answers.
 > Doing some searching, I realized that some people add "use strict"; into their JavaScript code.
 Once I added the statement, the error stopped appearing.

 The asker then gives context into what they are trying to understand about the topic which was stated in the subject "what is the reasoning behind it?"

-> Unfortunately, Google did not reveal much of the history behind this string statement.
-Certainly it must have something to do with how the JavaScript is interpreted by the browser, but I have no idea what the effect would be.
+> "Unfortunately, Google did not reveal much of the history behind this string statement.
+Certainly it must have something to do with how the JavaScript is interpreted by the browser, but I have no idea what the effect would be."

 The asker describes the goal of his question.
 He wants understanding into the reasoning and the inner-workings of the language.
 He explicitly states the things he is looking for.
-1. >So what is "use strict"; all about, what does it imply, and is it still relevant?
+1. >"So what is "use strict"; all about, what does it imply, and is it still relevant?"

-2. >Do any of the current browsers respond to the "use strict"; string or is it for future use?
+2. >"Do any of the current browsers respond to the "use strict"; string or is it for future use?"

 ## Result
 This question received 25 answers with the top answer earning a 4573 upvote score.